MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 Then navigate to the **DAX query view** and select the **Copilot** button or <kbd>CTRL+I</kbd> to launch the in-line Copilot.

 Let’s try some Copilot prompts, using sample data in Power BI Desktop, with some additional measures.

+## Use Copilot to write and explain DAX queries

+With DAX query view in Power BI, you can use Copilot to write and explain DAX queries in DAX query view with Data Analysis Expressions (DAX) queries in semantic models.
+DAX query view comes with several ways to help you be as productive as possible with DAX queries.
+This feature is currently in public preview.

+Copilot can write and explain DAX queries in DAX query view in public preview.
+DAX query view includes an inline Fabric Copilot to write and explain DAX queries, which remain in public preview.

+> [!NOTE]
+> DirectQuery model authors can also use DAX query view.
+View the data in your tables whenever you want.

 ## Sample prompts for writing DAX queries